Differentiable Programming and Neural Differential Equations

 \[ g_u(t_i) = 2(d_i - u(t_i,p)) \]

 at the data points $(t_i,d_i)$.
-Therefore, the derivatives of a cost function with respect to the parameters is obtained by solving for $\lambda^\ast$ using an ODE for $\lambda^T$ in reverse time, and then using that to calculate $\frac{dG}{dp}$.
+Therefore, the derivatives of a cost function with respect to the parameters are obtained by solving for $\lambda^\ast$ using an ODE for $\lambda^T$ in reverse time, and then using that to calculate $\frac{dG}{dp}$.
 Note that $\frac{dG}{dp}$ can be calculated simultaneously by appending a single value to the reverse ODE, since we can simply define the new ODE term as $g_p + \lambda^\ast f_p$, which would then calculate the integral on the fly (ODE integration is just... integration!).

 Complexities of Implementing ODE Adjoints